makersmakingchange/Beverage_Can_Opener/README.md

 ### 2. Request a build of this device

-If you would like to obtain a Printlab Beverage Can Opener , you may submit a build request through the [MMC Library Page](https://makersmakingchange.com/project/beverage-can-opener-from-printlab/).
+If you would like to obtain a Printlab Beverage Can Opener, you may submit a build request through the [MMC Library Page](https://makersmakingchange.com/project/beverage-can-opener-from-printlab/).
 The requestor is responsible for the cost of materials and any shipping.

 ### 3. How to build this device for someone else